 What we’re known for

 When it came time to make wine, we wanted to see what unique qualities winemakers were enjoying in Suisun Valley grapes.
 They were receiving high scores from wine critics, and that made us very curious.
 The first vintage was the 2005 King Andrews Vineyards Suisun Valley Syrah, and ever since we’ve become known for small lot, handcrafted wines.
 We experiment with alternative varietals in the vineyards and bring some in ourselves, (such as Albarino) when the site fits the grape.

 Suisun Valley Wine Co-op featured winery

-King Andrews wines are only sold at the Suisun Valley Wine Co-op, including Suisun Valley and Napa Valley Cabernet Sauvignon, Maya’s Red Blend Six Pac (a 6 grape blend) and Albariño.
-Under a second label know as Shale Peak Vineyards, Toscano di Solano (A Sangivoese blend) and Zinfandel are produced.
+King Andrews wines are only sold at the Suisun Valley Wine Co-op, including Suisun Valley and Napa Valley Cabernet Sauvignon, Syrah Maya’s Red Blend Six Pac (a 6 grape blend) Albariño, Pet Nat Albariño, and Dry Rose’.
+Under a second label know as Shale Peak Vineyards, Pinot Noir and Zinfandel are produced.

-King Andrews Vineyards Wines: Albariño, Cabernet Sauvignon, Petite Sirah, Red Blends, Sangiovese, Syrah, Zinfandel
+King Andrews Vineyards Wines: Albariño, Cabernet Sauvignon, Dry Rose', Petite Sirah, Pinot Poir, Red Blends, Syrah, Zinfandel